 This statement cancels event-initiated branches previously defined and enabled by an ON KEY statement.
-Without AP, subsequent softkey presses cause beeps.
-With an AP, the action of subsequent softkey presses depends upon the typing-aid definitions.
+Without KBD, subsequent softkey presses cause beeps.
+With the KBD BIN, the action of subsequent softkey presses depends upon the typing-aid definitions.

 '''

-OFF KEY

 OFF KEY 4

+IF C_sharp AND NOT B_flat THEN OFF KEY

 OFF KEY Current_Key

 '''